 Each year, Public Interest Scholars are selected from a competitive applicant pool based on prior academic achievement, leadership, public interest and commitment to public service.
-Biographies of current recipients are listed below.
+Biographies of recent recipients are listed below.

 Steven Bertil '16